Er-Harshkedar/Data-Science-Journey/README.md

 - To track my learning journey
 - To build discipline through daily/weekly contributions
-- To create a portfolio of real understanding (not just tutorials)
+- To create a portfolio of real understanding

 ---